 Certification Exam FAQs

-Can I bring reference books to the exam?
+Can I use reference books during the exam?

-Do I need to bring a calculator to convert measures, distances, currencies, etc.?
+Do I need to use a calculator to convert measures, distances, currencies, etc.?

 No. You are not expected to make mathematical conversions.
 You will not be penalized if you choose to do the conversions, but incorrect conversions will be marked as errors and result in a lower score.